brightertiger/notes/notes/eslr/eslr-15-random-forest.md

 -   At each split:
     -   Calculate the improvement in the criterion
     -   Attribute it to the splitting variable
-    -   Accumatlate over all the trees and splits
+    -   Accumulate over all the trees and splits
 -   Using OOB Sample, Permutation accuracy
     -   Pass down OBB samples for a tree, calculate accuracy
     -   Shuffle the variable j